fieldtrip/website/tutorial/beamformer_lcmv.md

 ### Leadfield

-Combine all the information into the leadfield matri
+Combine all the information into the leadfield matrix:

 	% create leadfield
 	hdr                  = ft_read_header('SubjectSEF.ds');